Sneaks tops The List’s Hot 100!

 Read the whole thing below:

-‘Sneaky’s mirrors the Edinburgh scene – it’s small, but perfectly formed,’ say Miss World, who have been bringing their ‘musical beauty pageant’ to the club as resident DJs for the past year.
-The club’s teeny size means that good vibes are pretty much guaranteed, and for Miss World DJing at Sneaky’s is always a treat.
+‘Sneaky’s mirrors the Edinburgh scene: it’s small, but perfectly formed,’ say Miss World, who have been bringing their ‘musical beauty pageant’ to the club as resident DJs for the past year.
+The club’s teeny size means that good vibes are pretty much guaranteed, and for Miss World, DJing at Sneaky’s is always a treat.
 ‘It’s a total sweatbox, with the DJ booth right on the dancefloor, which throws us right in there with the crowd and keeps the atmosphere electric.’

-It’s this warmth and accessibility that has put Sneaky Pete’s at the heart of an inspiring and supportive creative network, something that C-Shaman says he is grateful for.
-‘It’s difficult to capture the essence of what makes a space special, but in Sneaks’ case, I think it’s because the team there have managed to infuse it with a culture of collectivism.
+It’s this warmth and accessibility that has put Sneaky Pete’s at the heart of an inspiring and supportive creative network, something that C-Shaman says makes the venue truly special.
+‘I think it’s because the team there have managed to infuse it with a culture of collectivism.
 Sneaks is all about finding creative ways to bring people together.
-If you come along for a dance, have a laugh and be respectful; you’ll be part of the family before you know it.
-Ultimately, I think it’s this family feeling that makes it such an amazing platform for developing talent.
-There’s no gatekeepers, everyone collaborates and you’re blessed with an open-minded crowd who love it when you take risks and push boundaries.’
+If you come along for a dance, a laugh and to be respectful, then you’ll be part of the family before you know it.
+There are no gatekeepers, everyone collaborates and you’re blessed with an open-minded crowd who love it when you take risks and push boundaries.’